What we Provide

 What you need to know about the meetings

 - The meetings are a key part of our program.

 - Each participant is assigned a case manager from our staff.
 The case manager and participant meet at one of the meetings each month to work on goal setting, financial literacy skills and budgeting.

 - We offer group counseling at the other monthly meeting.
-Some previous topics included stress management and parenting skills.
+Some previous topics included stress management, cooking classes, and parenting skills.

 - The meetings are 90 minutes long.

-- All meetings are held at locations in Timonium, Essex and Pikesville.
+- All meetings are held at locations in Timonium and Dundalk.